hubmapconsortium/ingest-validation-tools/docs/gcms/index.md

 <a name="column_length_unit"></a>
 ##### [`column_length_unit`](#column_length_unit)
-Unit for GC column length (typically cm) Leave blank if not applicable.
+Unit for GC column length.
+Leave blank if not applicable.

 | constraint | value |
 | --- | --- |